apache/geode-native/examples/cpp/authinitialize/README.md

 * Set `GEODE_HOME` to the install directory of Apache Geode

 ## Running
-1. From a command shell, set the current directory to the `function-execution` directory in your example workspace.
+1. From a command shell, set the current directory to the `authinitialize` directory in your example workspace.

-       $ cd workspace/examples/cpp/function-execution
+       $ cd workspace/examples/cpp/authinitialize

 2. Run the `startserver` script to start the Geode cluster with authentication and create a region.